Primary

 Anchor a band overhead and loop it under your armpits or around your chest.
 The band should provide enough assistance to complete full reps but not make the exercise easy.
 Reduce band assistance over time as strength improves.

-Want Assisted Nordic Curl in your program?
+See where Assisted Nordic Curl fits in your weekly plan

 Anchor band overhead and loop around chest.